yxun/notebook/commands/git_tips.md

 #  (pruning the dead branches) and
 #  tries to fast-forward the local branch to the latest commit on the upstream branch

+# avoid git pull, a better approach is e.g. git fetch; git rebase origin/master
+# or git pull --rebase

+# avoid fast-forward git merge, use git merge --no-ff to keep a history of a feature branch

 ```